 2. 5.
 Other treatments used in palliative care for cancer patients

 By far, chemotherapy and radiation therapy are the most prescribed treatments in palliative care.
 However, your physician may recommend other therapies, depending on your chief complaint.

 For instance, if your cancer spreads to your joints, making it difficult to perform certain activities and motions, working with a physical therapist may help you restore the flexibility of your joints.
-Another example includes pulmonary cancer.
-Some patients develop Hodgkin lymphoma, which leads to large lymph nodes in the thorax.
+Another example is lung cancer.
+Some lung cancer patients develop Hodgkin lymphoma, which leads to large lymph nodes in the thorax.
 Consequently, breathing becomes more challenging, pushing patients to develop serious dyspnea (i.e., shortness of breath).
-Respiratory therapists specialize in addressing this issue might be recommended to help patients perform certain breathing exercises and regain breathing capacity.
+Respiratory therapists specialise in addressing this issue might be recommended to help patients perform certain breathing exercises and regain breathing capacity.

 The best way to receive palliative care for cancer patients is by working together in a team effort.
 The team consists of experts in their respective fields, such as pain specialists and rehabilitation therapy.
 The cancer patients and their family also form a crucial part of this team.

 As cancer patients, by carefully communicating with your palliative care team, you should come up with a comprehensive management plan that takes into account all your signs and symptoms.